|Ideal Fertility in Iran: A Systematic Review and Meta-analysis|

-Keywords : Ideal Fertility, Women, Childlessness, Meta-Analysis, Pooled correlation, Iran
+Keywords : Ideal fertility, Preference, Fertility, Meta-analysis, Pooled correlation, Iran

-Objectives: This paper was conducted to estimate the mean ideal number of children and to determine the overall prevalence of childlessness, one child, two children and three children and more as the ideal number of children in Iran.
-It also investigates the effect size of the relationship between social factors and ideal fertility.
+Objectives: This study was conducted to estimate the mean ideal number of children and to determine the overall prevalence of childlessness, one child, two children, as well as three children and more as the ideal number of children in Iran.
+Further, the study investigated the effect size of the relationship between social factors and ideal fertility.

-Materials and Methods: A systematic review and Meta-analysis of all published studies (from January1996 until February 2018) on Ideal Fertility .
-Totally 37 qualified papers and two national surveys were selected with a total sample size of 37,079 women.
-The degree of correlation between ideal fertility and variables was calculated using Spearman?s correlation, Pearson?s correlation coefficient, and r by using Medcalc 17 software.
+Materials and Methods: To this end, a systematic review and meta-analysis was conducted on all studies on ideal fertility that were published from January 2000 to February 2018.
+Totally, 37 qualified papers and two national surveys were selected with a total sample size of 37,079 women.
+The degree of correlation between the ideal fertility and variables was calculated using Spearman?s correlation, Pearson?s correlation coefficient, and r by using MedCalc 17 software.

-Results: The mean number of children in Iran is 2.25.
-The results of Cochran test and I2 statistics showed considerable heterogeneity for the prevalence of ideal number of children (Q=1722.0911, P < 0.0001 and I2=97.62%).
-The proportion of childlessness, one child, two children and three children and more as the ideal number of children were 0.83, 15.99, 56.092, and 22.26, respectively.
-Pooled correlation coefficients show that variables of age, actual fertility and economic costs of children may be among the most important predictor variables of ideal fertility.
+Results: The pooled mean ideal fertility by the random effect was 2.25 in Iran.
+The results of the Cochran test and I2 statistics showed considerable heterogeneity regarding the prevalence of the ideal number of children (Q=1722.0911, P < 0.0001, and I2=97.62%).
+In addition, the proportions of childlessness, 1 child, 2 children, along with 3 children and more as the ideal parity were 0.83, 15.99, 56.092, and 22.26, respectively.
+The pooled correlation coefficients demonstrated that age, actual fertility, and the economic costs of children are the most important predictors of ideal fertility.

-Conclusion: Despite differences in actual fertility level in different regions of Iran, the predominant pattern in the number of desired children is two children.
-This result implies a convergence in fertility ideal; in Iran.
-If desirable conditions for childbearing are provided, fertility will be maintained at the replacement level.
+Conclusions: Despite the differences in the actual fertility level in different regions of Iran, two children is the the predominant pattern of the number of desired children.
+This result implies a convergence of fertility ideals in Iran.
+If desirable conditions for childbearing are provided, fertility could be maintained at the replacement level.